 - By providing information and support to towns and landowners

-- By protecting the present character of the land centered around the five Ossipee towns of Limerick, Cornish, Limington, Newfield, and Parsonsfield by ensuring the continuation of natural areas while supporting compatible uses, such as agriculture and forestry.
+- By protecting the present character of the land centered around the towns of Limerick, Cornish, Limington, Newfield, Parsonsfield, Hiram, Porter & Baldwin by ensuring the continuation of natural areas while supporting compatible uses, such as agriculture and forestry.

 The Trust also sponsors educational programs where school groups can explore beaver dams, old foundations, natural areas, and hiking trails.

 The Trust is staffed mainly by volunteers and is funded by memberships, contributions, and grants.

 There are no program fees to use Trust lands.

 Visit our photo gallery or explore our trails and maps.